 As with all other jurisdictions in the United States, you need a legally accepted reason (or "ground") for divorce in D.C..
 Many states allow divorce based on both "fault" grounds and "no-fault" grounds.
 Fault-based divorces allege spousal misconduct (like adultery, desertion, or cruelty).
 With no-fault grounds, neither spouse is accusing the other of wrongdoing.

 If you can file for an uncontested divorce in D.C., the entire process will be much easier, quicker, and less expensive than a traditional contested divorce.
-But for a divorce to be truly uncontested, you and your spouse will have had to settle all the issues involved in ending your marriage, including:
+But for a divorce to be truly uncontested, you and your spouse must have agreed about all the issues involved in ending your marriage, including:

-Once those issues are resolved, it's typical to incorporate the settlement terms in a marital settlement agreement, which can then become a part of your divorce judgment.
+Once those issues are resolved, you should put all the details in a written marital settlement agreement, which you'll then submit to the court so that it can become a part of your divorce judgment.

 If you have a settlement agreement and a relatively uncomplicated case, you should be able to handle filing for divorce yourself.
 A do-it-yourself divorce will be the cheapest route to ending your marriage, but it will take some time and attention to detail to make sure you have all the right forms, have filled them out correctly, and have followed all of the steps and requirements for divorce in D.C..